nxbyte/Verilog-Projects/README.md

 # Verilog Projects

+--

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/nextseto/Verilog-Projects/master/LICENSE)

-This is a Verilog repository that contains source code for past labs and projects.
+This is a repository that contains the source code for past labs and projects.

 ## To Run & Test

+There are two ways to run and simulate the projects below.
+Either use the **Xilinx ISE** or an online tool called **EDA Playground**.

 ##### Option 1.
 Xilinx ISE

-- Run the ISE Suite with a module file and test bench file
+- Run the Xilinx ISE Suite with the module and test bench files for each project

 ##### Option 2.
 [EDA Playground](http://www.edaplayground.com/home)
-- Login through Google or Facebook to save and run modules and test benches
+- Login with a Google or Facebook account to save and run modules and test benches
 - Testbench + Design: SystemVerilog/Verilog
 - Tools & Simulators: Icarus Verilog 0.9.7

+## Spring 2017

+Coming soon...

+## Fall 2016

+- [64-Bit Adder](/Project 4 - 64-Bit Adder): This project contains three different implementations of a 64-Bit Adder module using: ripple-carry adders, 2-bit look ahead adders, and a behavioral design.

+- [ARM LEGv8 Simulator](/Project 5 - ARM LEGv8 Simulator): This project simulates an ARM LEG v8 single cycle CPU and only supports a limited set of ARM LEG v8 instructions.
+Supported instructions include: **LDUR**, **STUR**, **ADD**, **SUB**, **AND**, **ORR**, **CBZ** and **B**.
+This project is based on the ARM architecture from the textbook: *Computer Organization and Design: The Hardware/Software Interface ARM Edition by D. Patterson and J. Hennessy, Morgan Kaufmann, 2016* [ISBN: 978-012-8017333](https://www.amazon.com/Computer-Organization-Design-Interface-Architecture/dp/0128017333/ref=sr_1_1?ie=UTF8&qid=1483051663&sr=8-1&keywords=9780128017333)

 ## Fall 2015